Cubmaster or Scoutmaster Minute: Threads and Flags

-The US flag is a symbol of our country.
-When we honor it, when honor all of those who have protected our freedom through the years, especially those who have made the ultimate sacrifice for our liberty.
-The flag also helps us focus on our national unity.
-We might not agree on everything, but we recognize that there are core principles which bring us all together.
+The US flag is a special symbol of our country, made of many threads.
+When we show respect to it, we honor all the brave people who have protected our freedom over the years, especially those who made the ultimate sacrifice for our liberty.
+The flag also reminds us that we may have different opinions, but we still share important values that bring us together.

 Hold up a piece of thread